Code-Institute-Submissions/BrassPhantoms/README.md

 - [W3schools] (https://www.w3schools.com/) - used to validate certain processes.
 - [breakingtunes] (https://www.breakingtunes.com/bpdublin) - used and edited to help write the about page for the band.
 - [Stackoverflow] (https://stackoverflow.com/) - used to help navbar close on small devices when clicked.
+- [AmIResponsive] (http://ami.responsivedesign.is/) - used for hero-image in README.md.
+- [CSStricks] (https://css-tricks.com/fluid-width-video/) - used to help makes videos 100% of container.

+## Testing

+The testing process can be seen [here](TESTING.md).

 ## Credits